LuxuryRangeRover/RoAnalytics/overpay-calculations.md

 ---

 # 2. Overpay Calculations for RAP items
-- RAP-based items rely primarily on price behavior and sale trends rather than assigned Rolimon’s values..
+- **RAP-based items rely primarily on price behavior and sale trends rather than assigned Rolimon’s values.**
   - RoAnalytics estimates overpays for these items using:
     - [x] The item’s current RAP
     - [ ] *(Planned) The item’s best price*